ManyThreads/mythos/README.md

 ## Current State of Implementation

-* Supports x86-64 (aka amd64) emulators like QEMU and Bochs.
+* Supports x86-64 aka amd64 on following platforms:
-  Gem5 still requires additional patches.
+ * emulators like QEMU and Bochs (Gem5 still requires additional patches)
-* Supports the Intel Xeon Phi Knights Corner processor.
+ * as co-kernel next Linux via Riken's IHK on multi-core machines
-* Support via Riken's IHK for booting as a co-kernel next to Linux on multi-core machines.
+ * Intel Xeon Phi Knights Corner processor
 * Starts an embedded init application on the first core and this application can create and configure further kernel objects.
 * Creating and starting application threads (aka Execution Contexts)